talonstrikesoftware/Working_with_React_and_Go/notes/section7-notes.md

 - Here the form elements is bound to state so the internal state is updated as stuff is typed in

 61: Making form inputs reusable components and a Challenge
+- made a POJS file for a stand alone input
+- Challenge is to do the same thing for a textarea

 62: Solution to Challenge
 63: Creating a reusable select component
 64: Pre-populating the form with an existing movie